LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 After running the above commands,  we can see that the Jupyter server has launched, and the `labAI.ipynb` notebook file is visible on the file server interface.
 ![enter image description here](http://127.0.0.1/assets/lab8-3.png)

-## Install ipykernel
+## [2] Install ipykernel
-In this step, we will install the `ipykernel` package, which enables us to run Python code in Jupyter Notebooks.
+In this step, we will install the `ipykernel` package, this is the kernel package for Python coding in Jupyter Notebooks.
 ```
 pip install ipykernel
 ```
+- **`ipykernel`**: This package allows Jupyter to communicate with the Python interpreter.

 ![enter image description here](http://127.0.0.1/assets/lab8-2.png)
-1. **Install ipykernel**: - This package allows Jupyter to communicate with the Python interpreter.

 ## Code to Change